Updated September 22, 2020

 - All test centers have regular schedules for frequent cleaning of high-touch surfaces and provide disposable wipes so that you can wipe down your testing area.

-To assist test takers, ETS continues to waive all rescheduling fees.
 If your GRE General Test appointment is postponed, you will be notified by email about rescheduling your test.
 Check your account and your email regularly to confirm your testing status.

 - Reschedule your GRE General Test appointment at a test center to another test center appointment.